Octomore, the ultimate peat whisky

 Octomore 09.3 2018 American oak 133 5 years 62.9%

-09.1 and 09.2 recorded 156 PPM, while 09.3 showed 133 PPM, exhibiting lower figures than before.
-It appears that after concluding experiments to push peat to the extreme of 309 ppm in 08.3, the focus shifted from extreme numbers to a more balanced flavor profile.
-Perhaps this was a period that aimed for a "more accessible Octomore" while further accelerating the pursuit of perfection.
+09.1 and 09.2 are 156 PPM, 09.3 showed a figure of 133 PPM, lower than before.
+It appears that after concluding experiments to push peat to the extreme from 08.3 to 309 ppm, they began to focus on balanced flavor rather than extreme figures.
+Wasn't this a period that aimed for a "more accessible Octomore" while further accelerating the level of perfection?.

-09.2, released as a Bordeaux wine cask finish, was produced in a limited run of only 12,000 bottles exclusively for duty-free shops.
+Bordeaux wine cask The 09.2 released as a finish was produced in a limited run of only 12,000 bottles exclusively for duty-free shops.

 10. Series